top of page

 Why Choose Us?

-In addition to wills and estates, our lawyers deal in family law proceedings, divorce cases, child support, and various other legal issues in Ottawa.
+In addition to Wills and Estates, our lawyers deal with family law proceedings, divorce cases, child support, family law mediation, and various other legal issues in Ottawa.
 At Julie I. Guindon, we strive to offer appropriate legal solutions, as you are our priority.

 Questions about our services?